 This theatrical masterpiece features the statue of Neptune, the mythical king of the sea, looking strong and majestic as the central figure.
 He is riding in a triumphal shell-shaped chariot being pulled by two seahorses which are also guided by two Tritons.
 One Tritons is trying to tame a restless seahorse while the other is guiding the calm one.
 The seahorses serve as the symbol of the erratic moods of the sea.
 Sculpted under Neptune are the seashells, salamanders, and horses.
 The water of the fountain starts from the feet of Neptune, then it goes over the rock in a downward motion, and ends in a huge water basin.

 On the left portion of the fountain, you can see the statue of the symbol of abundance.
-It is holding a horn that is filled with different fruits and produce.
+It is holding a horn that is filled with different fruits.
 Another notable statue is built above the sculpture.
 This sculpture is the image of Agrippa commanding his subordinates to build the aqueduct.
 The statue of the symbol of health is built on the right side of the fountain.
-There is also a snake that drinks on the cup that it is holding.
+There is also a snake that drinks from the cup that it is holding.
 The symbol of health is wearing a wreath of laurel as its crown.
 This wreath is said to symbolize Appollo who is the father of Aesculapius, the god of medicine.
 Above the image of health is a relief of a young girl pointing a finger to a spring and instructing a group of soldiers to fetch water from it.
 The fountain is surrounded by the sculptures of thirty different species of plants including oaks, artichokes, wild fig, mulleins, pear, and grapes.

 Previously, there were three roads which intersect at the spot where the fountain is presently located.
 The name Trevi was derived from the Latin word Trevium.
 Trivia, who is known as the Roman goddess, is said to be the protector of the streets of Trevi.
 These three streets are Via De’ Crocicchi, Via Poli, and Via Delle Muratte.